You are here

 How many children have been orphaned by AIDS?

-As the tables below show, the number of orphans in some sub-Saharan African countries exceeds one million, and, in some countries, children who have been orphaned by AIDS comprise half or more of all orphans nationally.
+As the tables below show, the number of children orphaned by AIDS in some sub-Saharan African countries exceeds two million each, and, in some countries children who have been orphaned by AIDS comprise half or more of all orphans nationally.
 4

-Most of the AIDS orphans who live outside of Africa live in Asia, where the total number of orphans - orphaned for all reasons - exceeds 73 million.
-6 There is, however, insufficient information available to provide figures for the number of AIDS orphans in individual Asian countries.
-The rest of this page concentrates on AIDS orphans in Africa, although the issues described here are present to some extent in many countries around the world.
+Most of the children orphaned by AIDS who live outside of Africa live in Asia, where the total number of children orphaned by AIDS exceeds 1.1 million.
+6 There is, however, insufficient information available to provide figures for the number of children orphaned by AIDS in individual Asian countries.
+The rest of this page concentrates on children orphaned by AIDS in Africa, although the issues described here are present to some extent in many countries around the world.

 Variations within countries

 As the number of orphans varies between countries, so it varies between different regions within those countries.
 Particular areas may have higher or lower percentages of orphans, largely depending on the local HIV prevalence rates.
 There can also be substantial differences between rural and urban areas.

 An increasing problem

 The scale of the orphan crisis is somewhat masked by the time lag between when parents become infected and when they die.
 As adults continue to die from AIDS-related illnesses over the next decade, an increasing number of children will grow up without parental care.